Grumpulus/TimeDomainConvolution/README.md

 ## Return value

-Returns an iterator to the first "valid" element of the output sequence, i.e. the first element of the output sequence that is obtained without zero padding.
+Returns a pair of iterators to the first and past-last "valid" elements of the output sequence, i.e. the bounding elements of the part of the output sequence that can be obtained without zero padding.
   (The number of valid elements is one greater than the absolute difference of the lengths of the input sequences.)